flipacholas/Architecture-of-consoles/articles/playstation-3.md

 After a long waiting period for users that missed the window to install a CFW, in late 2017, a team of hackers released **PS3Xploit**, a collection of exploits and utilities {{< cite "anti_piracy-ps3xploit" >}} that brought back the ability to install CFW on old models without needing an expensive downgrader (and skills to operate it).

-PS3Xploit's main payload replicates the job of a hardware downgrader (patching CoreOS files) entirely through software, it works as follows:
+PS3Xploit's main payload replicates the job of a hardware downgrader (patching CoreOS files) entirely by software, it works as follows:
 1. The starting point is the XMB's internet browser, built on top of Webkit.
 PS3Xploit uses Javascript to gain **arbitrary code execution within the system's userspace** (and outside Javascript's environment).
 To kickstart this, users only have to open XMB's native web browser, enter an URL pointing to the PS3Xploit's host an let it do its job.
 2. It so happens the kernel provides system calls that can be used to **overwrite the operating system's files in Flash memory**.
 On top of this, the Visual Shell (XMB) and its plugins store routines in memory that make use of those calls.
 3. PS3Xploit can't trigger those system calls directly due to the Hypervisor's 'no-execute' protection, preventing the exploit from loading new code in userland.
 However, it can find a way to overwrite Flash memory by 'borrowing' Visual Shell's routines.